arseniiv/arseniiv-math/README.md

 ## Import

-So far you can get this thing from here only.
-Clone this repo and compile, and export modules `name.arseniiv.math.<something>` somewhere.
+    import name.arseniiv.math "0.1.5";

 At the moment, there is four packages:

 ### Common stuff in `name.arseniiv.math.core`